Seattle Washington Temple: Exterior

 The structure stands five stories tall, constructed with reinforced concrete faced with white aggregate and cast stone.
-The exterior is characterized by a single spire topped with a statue of the angel Moroni, elements which were each chosen for their symbolic significance and alignment with temple traditions.
+The exterior is characterized by a single spire topped with a statue of the angel Moroni, each chosen for their symbolic significance and alignment with temple traditions.
 The design incorporates elements that are reflective of both the local culture and the broader church symbolism.

 Interior

 The interior features Czechoslovak chandeliers throughout the temple.
-Additionally, the temple’s “window and wall designs frequently incorporate reverse gothic arches with lines that bend out like tree branches.”
+Additionally, the temple’s “window and wall designs frequently incorporate reverse Gothic arches with lines that bend out like tree branches.”
 The focal point of the temple is the celestial room, which is designed to foster a spiritually uplifting environment.
 One journalist who visited during the open house described the celestial room as being “the most beautiful of all the areas…Carpeted in the palest gold, beautifully furnished and lighted by the most magnificent chandelier known to man, this place must be as close to heaven as any place on Earth.”